-This document, particularly the sections headed "Business" and "Industry Overview". contains information and statistics relating to the healthcare insight solutions market.
-Such information and statistics have been derived from a third-party report commissioned by us and publicly available sources, including various governmental and official publications.
+This document, particularly the sections headed "Business" and "Industry Overview", contains information and statistics relating to the healthcare big data solutions market.
+Such information and statistics have been derived from a third-party report commissioned by us and publicly available sources.
 We believe that the sources of the information are appropriate sources for such information, and we have taken reasonable care in extracting and reproducing such information.
-The information from various governmental and official publications has not been independently verified by us, the Sole Sponsor, the [REDACTED], the [REDACTED], the [REDACTED], the [REDACTED] or any other party involved in the [REDACTED], and no representation is given as to its accuracy.
+However, we cannot guarantee the quality or reliability of such source materials.
+The information has not been independently verified by us, the Sole Sponsor, the [REDACTED], the [REDACTED], the [REDACTED], the [REDACTED] or any other party involved in the [REDACTED], and no representation is given as to its accuracy.
 Collection methods of such information may be flawed or ineffective, or there may be discrepancies between published information and market practice, which may result in the statistics included in this document being inaccurate or not comparable to statistics produced for other economies.
 You should therefore not place undue reliance on such information.
 In addition, we cannot assure you that such information is stated or compiled on the same basis or with the same degree of accuracy as similar statistics presented elsewhere.
 You should consider carefully the importance placed on such information or statistics.